Zimbabwe has officially become a pariah state!

 We may even cry out to the international community for help - should we sincerely believe that our leaders are not listening to our calls for justice and the equitable distribution of our resources.

-Nonetheless, that is only natural when people feel trapped and under siege by those who are supposed to lead and protect them.
+Nonetheless, that is only natural when a people feel trapped and under siege from those who are supposed to lead and protect them.

 As such, painting this as 'unpatriotism' is most unfortunate and misguided.